queuejw/Neko11/README.md

 ## Features / Why Neko11 better than original game? 🚽
+ • You can customize Neko11 for yourself
- • 8 color themes
+  ° 8 color themes

- • Dark mode
+  ° Dark Mode

- • Achievements

- • Material You
+  ° Material You design
+  ° Cat sorting and more other cool features

- • You can use controls in app or add app to Device controls and play from there (not planned in nearest build)
+ • You can use controls in app or add app to Device controls and play from there

- • .......
+ •

  // At the moment, the application is under development and does not yet boast a large number of functions.